tenable/cloud-security-training/lab-aws-poc-deploy-aws-imds-packet-analyzer/README.md

 AWS offers several tools for detecting calls to IMDSv1.
 This library enables you not only to know which calls were made but also which process made them, as well as which process triggered the process that made the call, which process triggered the process that triggered it, etc. Such information is invaluable for executing a procedure that replaces the code making the request with a version updated to use IMDSv2, enabling you to retire IMDSv1.

-## Project Architecture

-![Project Architecture][packet-analyzer-architecture]

 ## How This Lab Works

 The lab deploys a VPC, a public subnet along with an Internet Gateway, and an EC2 instance with an Amazon Linux 2 AMI, a public IP and IMDSv1 enabled.

-Along with the provisioning of the infrastructure, an SSH key and corresponding key pair are created along with a bash script to perform the installation of aws-imds-packet-analyzer.
+The EC2 instance has a security group which enables it to be accessed using EC2 instance connect in the region where its deployed.

+After provisioning the infrastructure, you're supposed to connect to the EC2 instance, run the installation script and explore the packet analyzer operation as detailed in the playbook below.

 ## Playbook